CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/centurylink-cloud-data-center-locations.md

 Below are tables that provide locations and availabilty for the expanding Edge Computing Service locations across the Lumen portfolio.

-* **Lumen Public Cloud (LPC)**: (formerly CenturyLink Public Cloud) Multi-tenant computing service that enables flexible virtual machines and other datacenter services in a pay-as-you-go model.
+* **Lumen Public Cloud (LPC)**: (formerly Lumen Public Cloud) Multi-tenant computing service that enables flexible virtual machines and other datacenter services in a pay-as-you-go model.
 * **Lumen Edge Compute (LEC)**: Bare-metal compute service, launching in the 2nd half of 2020, that enables pay-as-you-go server hardware on-demand.
 Over time, the Lumen Public Cloud service will be migrated to run on the Lumen Edge Cloud.
 * **Lumen Edge Colocation**: Sites operated by Lumen as well as from partner facilities in a re-sale model.